How to Find a Qualified Workers’ Comp Massage Therapist

 - How many workers’ compensation cases have you handled?

-- How recently have you processed claims through [the system that applies to you]?
+- How recently have you processed claims through the system that applies to your case?

-- If a federal employee: Are you currently registered with OWCP?
+- If you are a federal employee: Are you currently registered with OWCP?

-- Have you worked with my specific insurance carrier or TPA before?
+- Have you worked with my specific insurance carrier or third-party administrator before?

 - Do you have systems in place to continue treatment during payment delays?